 Computer Science is a subject which is becoming more and more central to every type of business.
 A good foundation in Computer Science will enable you to follow one of a wide variety of career paths.
-Well qualified and skilled programmers are in great demand as shown in numerous surveys.
-Further specialised study can lead to employment in the gaming industries.
-A computer science qualification is a good basis for work as an IT technician, IT consultant, computer engineer, software engineer, analyst, data modeller, systems administrator, network administrator, software applications developer, programmer and development.
-The course is also an excellent preparation if you want to study or work in areas that rely on skills you will develop, especially where they are applied to technical problems.
-These areas include engineering, financial and resource management, science and medicine.
+Well qualified and skilled programmers are in great demand and paid very well, as shown in numerous surveys.
+Further specialised study can lead to employment in a wide range of industries.
+A computer science qualification could lead to well-paid work as an IT consultant, computer engineer, software developer, applications developer, games developer or systems administrator.
+The course is also excellent preparation if you want to study or work in areas that rely on the skills you will develop, especially where they are applied to technical problems.
+This includes jobs in the field of engineering, financial and resource management, science and medicine.

 Summary of the Course

 The Computer Science course is relevant to the modern and changing world of computing.
-The new GCSE course has a focus on programming and emphasises the importance of computational thinking as a discipline, it has an expanded maths focus, much of which will be embedded in the course.
+The new OCR 9-1 GCSE Computing course has a focus on programming, emphasises the importance of computational thinking as a discipline, and it has an expanded mathematical focus, much of which will be embedded in the course.
 It puts computational thinking at its core, helping students to develop the skills to solve problems, design systems and understand human and machine intelligence.
 This allows students to apply the academic principles they learn in the classroom to real-world systems in an exciting and engaging way.
-The assessment is split into three components:
+The assessment is split into two components:

 - Systems Architecture

 In addition to the compulsory examined elements of the course, students will also study and enrichment program that includes: